Hs topics boots rev

 Descriptive terms and phrases commonly used by horse people.

-Developing lesson plans and curriculum for mounted Horsemanship, unmounted HorseSense, or unmounted HorseCentered instruction.
+Safe and effective teaching techniques; developing lesson plans and curriculum for mounted Horsemanship, unmounted HorseSense, or unmounted HorseCentered instruction.

-Overview of riding sports, English and Western.
+Overview of riding sports, English and Western; rules for competition; show preparation.

 Stall cleaning; daily horse care; safe fencing; pasture management; toxic plants; routine maintenance schedules; emergency planning; budgeting; facility design.

-Safe loading and unloading; identifying parts of rig; trailer safety rules; trailering
+Safe loading and unloading; identifying parts of rig; trailer safety rules; trailering equipment checklists; routine maintance.

 Evaluating different training methods and applying learning theory to routine interaction between horse and handler.